sorbet/sorbet/website/docs/untyped.md

              # function that expects an Integer
 ```

-In this case, we as programmers know that `n` has the right runtime type, but
+In this case, it's obvious to a reader of the code that `n` has the
-what if we're wrong?
-In that case, Sorbet will still accept the program during
+expected type `Integer` at runtime, but what if it didn't?
+In that
+case, Sorbet will still accept the program during typechecking, but
-typechecking, but the program will produce an error at runtime due to Sorbet's
+the program will produce an error at runtime due to Sorbet's [runtime
-[runtime checks](runtime.md).
+checks](runtime.md).
 Consequently, the method body of a method like
-`incr` can be _guaranteed_ that it was passed parameters of the correct types,
+`incr` can be _guaranteed_ that it was passed parameters of the
-either because of compile-time validation or because we double-checked at
+correct types, either because of compile-time validation or because we
-runtime.
+double-checked at runtime.

-What if we want to be a little bit more proactive about checking runtime types?
+It's also possible to be more proactive about checking runtime types.
-In that case, we can use features like Ruby's `is_a?` method or `case` statement
+This can be done with features like Ruby's `is_a?` method or `case`
-which allow us to check whether something is an instance of a given class.
+statement, which can be used to check whether something is an instance
-Because Sorbet supports [flow-sensitive typing](flow-sensitive.md), it can use
+of a given class.
+Because Sorbet supports [flow-sensitive
+typing](flow-sensitive.md), it can use these checks to refine type
-these checks to refine type information in contexts where the test applies.
-In
+information in contexts where such tests have succeeded.
+In the
-the above example, `a` starts out as `T.untyped`, but if `a.is_a?
-Integer` is
+example below, `a` starts out as `T.untyped`, but if `a.is_a?
+Integer`
-true, then Sorbet can surmise that within the body of that conditional, `a` must
+is true, then Sorbet can surmise that within the body of that
-be an `Integer`.
+conditional, `a` must be an `Integer`.

 ```ruby
 # typed: true